ZZ Plant Indoor Care — Canada

-How to grow and care for ZZ plants (Zamioculcas zamiifolia) in Canadian homes — watering, light, Canadian winter care, propagation, and why this is the best plant for dark apartments and dry heated homes.
+How to care for ZZ plants (Zamioculcas zamiifolia) indoors in Canadian homes — how often to water, light, Canadian winter care, propagation, and why this is the best plant for dark apartments and dry heated homes.

-ZZ plant care in Canada is genuinely easy — this is the closest thing to a no-fail houseplant that exists.
+ZZ plant indoor care in Canada — for Zamioculcas zamiifolia — is genuinely easy — this is the closest thing to a no-fail houseplant that exists.
 Its large underground rhizomes store water for months, its waxy leaves handle the dry air from Canadian forced-air heating without complaint, and it tolerates low light that would kill a monstera, pothos, or fiddle leaf fig. The dry air of a Canadian winter that damages humidity-loving tropicals is simply not a problem for a ZZ plant.

 There is one way to kill a ZZ plant in Canada: overwatering.
 This guide covers the complete care routine, how to avoid the only real threat, propagation, and why this is the right choice for Canadian apartments with limited light.